william-warren/django-movie-theater/README.md

 To check your solution, I've provided a test suite that you can run with `python3 manage.py test`.

+To gain a better idea of the application's goal, you can review the screenshots in the `/screenshots` directory.

 ## Models

 This application has 3 models: `Movie`, `Showing`, and `Ticket`.